magicmissile72/account_manager_v1/README.md

 # account_manager_v1
 A primitive account manager that uses a flat file.
-Goal is tolearn about filemanipulation in python
+Goal is to learn about file manipulation in python